velartrill/velartrill.github.io/orig/kestrel.md

 "Our bodies are not the only thing we elected to modify in the execution of our eugenic program.
 Our spectrum of neurological expression has been slightly but substantively pruned, you might say, in order to depress or eliminate altogether certain traits deemed inimical either to individuals or to the Society at large."

-"You… you *rewrote your own souls!?*" I take a deep breath. *You're a damn diplomat.
+"You… you *rewired your own souls!?*" I take a deep breath. *You're a damn diplomat.
 Be diplomatic.
 Don't be an asshole no matter how much he sounds like Silverdawn right now.* "I… I'm sorry, this is a-a-a--a lot to process."
 My voice sounds slightly manic, even to me.

 He tilts his head.
 "In what ways?
 Can I be of assistance?"